ibm-cloud-docs/account/iam-roles-overview.md

 Select all roles that apply when you create a policy.
 Each role allows separate actions to be completed and doesn't inherit the actions of the lesser roles.
 {: tip}

 The following table provides examples for some of the platform management actions that users can take within the context of catalog resources and resource groups.
-See the documentation for each catalog offering to understand how the roles apply to users within the context of the service that is being used.
+See the documentation for each catalog product to understand how the roles apply to users within the context of the service that is being used.

 |                    | One or all IAM-enabled services                                                      | Selected service in a resource group                | Resource group access |